How Does Identity Theft Happen? (and How To Avoid It)

 • Run a Dark Web scan to see what information of yours has already been leaked.
 Update any leaked passwords, and enable 2FA on all of your accounts.

-• Consider signing up for an identity theft protection service with Dark Web scanning.
+• Consider signing up for an identity theft protection service with Dark Web monitoring.
 Aura’s all-in-one digital security solution constantly scans the Dark Web and other sites for your passwords and sensitive information.
 You’ll be alerted in near real-time if your data has been exposed.

 📚 Related: What Is Dark Web Monitoring?
 (Get a Free Dark Web Scan)